Virtual Dub

 Lossless Saving-After Filtering

-After making changes to your video, such as applying filters, and you want to keep the video in as lossless a condition
+After making changes to your video, such as applying filters, and you want to keep the video in a lossless format, say

-as possible (say to pass to a Non-Linear video editor), you can export to the same or other lossless codec as follows:
+to pass to a Non-Linear video editor, you can export to the same or other lossless codec as follows:

 1.